Code-Institute-Submissions/MoniPar-the-visensemble/README.md

   This page features a fully accessible contact form with specific fieldsets and a submit button.
   This enables the user to get in touch with the choir master or his assistant for further information regarding membership subscription or possibility of future events.
-  The user is able to give their contact details, specify if they are interested in becoming members or if they are event organisers or other.
+  The user is able to give their contact details, specify if they are interested in becoming a member, if they are an event organiser or other.
   The user is able to leave comments in the text area to encourage the choir or offer some insights on their performances.

 ### Mobile Screenshot